Watch out, Tinder, Facebook is getting into online dating

 Other details about the service are unclear.
 The dating feature is set to roll out later this year.

-The move will create new competition for popular dating apps like Tinder, Hinge and Bumble.
-And it will pose a test for them because they have largely come to rely on asking their users to login with Facebook credentials.
+Beyond creating new competition for popular dating apps like Tinder, Hinge and Bumble, Facebook's move will pose a test for them because they have largely come to rely on asking their users to login with Facebook credentials.
 This grants the apps access to select Facebook data, which helps to speed up the process of creating dating profiles.

-Shares of Match Group -- the parent company of dating platforms like Tinder, Match.com and OKCupid -- plunged as much as 19% on Tuesday afternoon following the news.
-Shares of IAC/InterActiveCorp, the majority owner of Match, also fell 11%.

 Related: Tinder to introduce feature for women to message first